 There are many causes of abnormal vaginal bleeding that are associated with irregular ovulation.

 A woman who has irregular menstrual periods requires a physical examination with a special emphasis on the thyroid, breast, and pelvic area.

+Treatment for irregular vaginal bleeding depends on the underlying cause.
 After the cause is determined, the doctor decides if treatment is actually necessary.